barakeel/oeis-synthesis/README.md

-This repository contains the software OmegaSynt accompanying the paper "Program Synthesis for the OEIS".
+This repository contains the software QSynt accompanying the paper "Program Synthesis for the OEIS".

 Solutions found during a training run can be inspected in the file `result/full_prog`.